rakeb/activesdn/README.md

 # How to simulate the example

+Description: This redirect example redirects all TCP trafic form Host x (10.0.0.1) to host y (10.0.0.12) to the controller for payload inspection.
+The redirection is done by the closes (edge) switch to the source.
+If the inspected packets pass the test, it will be forwared to the next switch, otherwise the packet will be dropped.
+Any other TCP or UDP flows will forwared to its destination by installing the shortest path.

 Example 1: redirect

 1. From a terminal, goto: /home/ubuntu/Downloads/activesdn
 2. Run ActiveSDN controller using command: ./compile_and_execute_controller.sh